jcaip/jcaip.github.io/_posts/2018-05-05-Generative-Models.md

 I'm going to be doing a series of blog posts about generative models, and how one can use them to tackle semi-supervised learning problems.
 In this post I'm going to give a general overview of several different generative models.

-Generatives models can be used for super-resolution, colorization, simulation and planning.

-They can be thought of a form of **unusupervised learning** or density estimation.
+Generative models can be thought of a form of **unusupervised learning** or density estimation.
-We want to learn the underlying distribution fo the data.
+We are trying to model the underlying distribution from the data.

+They can be used for super-resolution, colorization, and simulation.

-Explcit density estimation - explicitly define and solve for $$p_{model}(x)$$ Implicit density estimation - learn a model to produce models from $$p_{model}(x)$$ without explicityl defining it.
+Explcit density estimation - explicitly define and solve for $$p_{model}(x)$$

+Implicit density estimation - learn a model to produce models from $$p_{model}(x)$$ without explicityl defining it.

 ## PixelRNN/CNN
-This is a tractable explicit model.
-Type of fully visible belief network.
+This is a tractable explicit model that is a type of fully visible belief network.

 $$ p(x) = \prod_{i=1}^n p(x_i| x_1 \ldots x_{i-1}) $$